RickWayne1125/RickWayne1125.github.io/source/_posts/MarvelGOG.md

 ![Screenshot 4](https://cdn.jsdelivr.net/gh/RickWayne1125/RickWayne1125.github.io@deploy/img/MarvelGOG/4.jpg)

 # Average-Level Combat
 In contrast to the visual impact and auditory shock, the combat leaves a lot more to be desired.
 In the combat, what you can do can be summary into only three simple things: attack, hide, and give orders.
 Though every character has 4 active skills, you can only experience them from Star-Lord's perspective.
 This could be better if the combat become just like *Final Fantasy 7 RE*, in which you can easily swap characters during the combat.
-Many animations of excution are also repetitive, every enemy type only has a single excution, which makes the combat even more boring.
+Many animations of execution are also repetitive, every enemy type only has a single execution, which makes the combat even more boring.
 Moreover, the scenario interaction definitely cannot be considered as fluent and smooth.
 For example, sometimes you give Destroyer an order to throw a giant stone, and without any movement, he suddenly transport to the interactive point.

 ![Screenshot 5](https://cdn.jsdelivr.net/gh/RickWayne1125/RickWayne1125.github.io@deploy/img/MarvelGOG/5.jpg)